 Phyllostachys flexuosa

-This species actually goes by the name Zigzag Bamboo, but I’ve also seen it listed as Drooping Timber Bamboo.
+This species often goes by the name Zigzag Bamboo, but I’ve also seen it listed as Drooping Timber Bamboo.
 As the species name might tell you, the culms are all pretty flexible.
 Sometimes this results in zigzagging in the lower culms, as well as a graceful arch at the top of the plant.

 P. flexuosa is similar in size to Spectabilis, 15-25 feet tall and about 1.5 inches thick.
-Like all varieties of Phyllostachys, it is a running bamboo, and it’s also very cold hardy.
+Like all varieties of Phyllostachys, it is a running bamboo, and it’s also very cold-hardy.
 There are a couple of subspecies or cultivars, with beautifully variegated leaves, but they may not zigzag as much.
 Bamboo specialists may offer P. flexuosa ‘Kimmei’ or ‘Spring Beauty’.

 Increase the zigzags in your bamboo